 I packed light, aside from the dog, and pitched a tent near the trail as the sun went down.
 Thunder and lightning kept me awake most of the night, but I suppose luck kept me dry since it never rained.
 By 5:30am I was up and too excited to lay around in a tent, so we cleaned up camp and went to my favorite pre-hike fuel stop: Noon Mark Diner

-This all started in the fall of 2010 with my first trip< up a high peak.
-Back then, in typical, over-confident, “I’m in my 20s” fashion we arrived at a trailhead at noon with plans to hike Mount Marcy.
-After one of the park rangers laughed at us for a few minutes we changed our destination to Algonquin.
-But as we made it up the mountain, with the sun going down and reports of ice on the summit, we settled for Wright Peak.
-It was pitch black by the time we returned to the car.
+This all started in the fall of 2010 with my first trip up a high peak.
+Back then in typical over-confident “I’m in my 20s” fashion I arrived at a trailhead at noon with plans to hike Mount Marcy.
+A park ranger laughed at me for a few minutes so I changed changed the destination to Algonquin.
+But after a few miles, with the sun going down and reports of ice on the summit, I settled for Wright Peak.
+It was pitch black by the time I returned to the car.

-So, I made sure I had plenty of time.
+So, I made sure I had plenty of time this trip.

 It turns out there are a few ways up the mountain but beforehand I had decided on the shortest, most direct route (because I had a dog and 300 mile drive after the hike).
 It was only 3 miles to the top via the Ridge Trail, but that translates to 1000 vertical feet each mile.
 Immediately upon entering the woods it was up up up.